5 Best Home Improvements for Resale Value (and the Worst!)

-If you have aluminum windows, I don’t care how clean and well kept they are, they are still aluminum windows.
+If you have aluminum windows, I don’t care how clean and well-kept they are, they are still aluminum windows.
 Nobody wants them in today’s market.
-It’s all about energy efficiency and a longer shelf life.
+It’s all about energy efficiency and longer shelf life.
 Vinyl windows are a better design, more energy efficient, and will last longer than aluminum ones.
 I won’t kid you.
-They’re expensive.
-But see if you can qualify for a rebate or energy saver program through the manufacturer, installer or your local power company.
+They were expensive.
+But see if you can qualify for a rebate or energy saver program through the manufacturer, installer, or your local power company.

 4. Upgrade the kitchen

-The focal point of most every home is commonly the kitchen.
+The focal point of almost every home is commonly the kitchen.
 It contains food, and people like to eat – especially during special occasions.
 A kitchen upgrade can be reasonably cost-effective if it’s done right.
-Cabinet facings might do the trick to make the kitchen pop, or a touch up on paint, or maybe a new countertop, or even put in tile or granite.
+Cabinet facings might do the trick to make the kitchen pop, or a touch-up on paint, or maybe a new countertop, or even put in tile or granite.
 Ask your agent what materials and style will give you the most bang for your buck in your area.

 Simple, meaning, don’t overdo it on the yard ornaments.
 People enjoy open and private space, reasonable to low maintenance, and an established yard plan that’s clean and shows some pride of ownership.
 Make sure the grass is cut and cleaned up, sidewalks and driveways are swept, flower beds are weeded, etc. No need for Koi ponds, or naked statues.

-1. Don’t install custom modifications or additions for a specific use.
+1. Custom modifications or additions for a specific use

 Examples of this are music studios, home offices, hobby rooms, labs, and other custom rooms.
 Even if it’s simple to ‘reconvert’ the modification into something more practical, the fact that the modification exists is going to be an unwanted distraction to a buyer more often than not.
 Get your agent’s opinion if you are unsure.